-São Paulo's centre has seen an increased police presence in recent times.
-This has made the area safer to visit and walk around at night.
 Centro and Bela Vista in the city centre are popular nightspots with plenty of clubs and bars to choose from.
-Rua Augusta is littered with bars, restaurants and nightclubs.
-Those looking for something a bit more bohemian should head to Vila Madalena, which is home to several local bars (botecos) and clubs and is also a good place to see live samba bands.
+Rua Augusta has plenty of bars, restaurants and nightclubs.
+Those looking for something a bit more bohemian should head to Vila Madalena, which is home to several local bars and clubs and is also a good place to see live samba bands.

 Sports and outdoor activities in São Paulo

 Football culture is massive in Brazil, and São Paulo is no exception.
-Football is arguably the most popular activity in the country.
 Whether it’s attending a live game at one of the city’s four large stadiums or watching in a pub or at someone’s home, Brazilians are passionate about supporting their teams.

 There are plenty of outdoor entertainment options for families to enjoy in São Paulo.
-São Paulo Zoo and the Safari Zoo are two such options, where hundreds of indigenous animals can be seen in their natural habitat.
+São Paulo Zoo and Zoo Safári are two such options, where hundreds of indigenous animals can be seen in their natural habitat.
 There are also plenty of parks dotted across the city to enjoy a family day out.